Tool steel: Shock-resisting group

 The high shock resistance and good hardenability are provided by chromium-tungsten, silicon-molybdenum, silicon-manganese alloying.
 Shock-resisting group tool steels (S) are designed to resist shock at both low and high temperatures.
 A low carbon content is required for the necessary toughness (approximately 0.5% carbon).
 Carbide-forming alloys provide the necessary abrasion resistance, hardenability, and hot-work characteristics.
-This family of steels displays very high impact toughness and relatively low abrasion resistance and can attain relatively high hardness (HRC 58/60).
+This family of steels displays very high impact toughness and relatively low abrasion resistance and can attain relatively high hardness of 58 to 60 HRC.
 In the US, toughness usually derives from 1 to 2% silicon and 0.5–1% molybdenum content.
 In Europe, shock steels often contain 0.5–0.6% carbon and around 3% nickel.
-A range of 1.75% to 2.75% nickel is still used in some shock resisting and high strength low alloy steels (HSLA), such as L6, 4340, and Swedish saw steel, but it is relatively expensive.
+A range of 1.75% to 2.75% nickel is still used in some shock-resisting and high-strength low-alloy steels (HSLA), such as L6, 4340, and Swedish saw steel, but it is relatively expensive.
 An example of its use is in the production of jackhammer bits.